 Primary Navigation Mobile

-• No need to break the bank in the name of paint protection, there are plenty of perfectly good budget car waxes available
+• No need to break the bank in the name of paint protection

-• Expect up to four months of protection with some of these waxes
+• Expect up to six months of paint protection between applications

 When you’ve just painstakingly washed a car, it makes sense to keep it looking clean for as long as possible with a budget car wax.
 In the car care process, a paint protection process applied at the end will go some way to ensure that your car stays cleaner for longer, offering hydrophobic protection and even delivering a deeper gloss to the paintwork.